talentDAO/DAOHealth/README.md

 This process is adaptable to any way you slice the survey.
 Just replace step 3 with 'Divide by the total number of questions multiplied by 5', where '5' represents the max scale response on each item.
 If you do slice the survey, be sure to utilize the same items when comparing measures over time.

 For any further questions or support, join the talentDAO [Discord](https://discord.gg/cpxUUJG7).
+For a full archive of literature reviewed in development of this tool, see our [Notion page](https://www.notion.so/talentdao/Developing-a-DAO-Health-Assessment-5cb3484c655e4513906b36eb728a2c25).